Home

 generational equity as the way to peace and sustainability.
 It is a new expression of an age-old concept, one practised in traditional cultures (Orr, 1992).

-Agenda 21 is the UN's comprehensive and detailed 'action plan' for sustainable development (including, as important examples, peace making, internalization of social and environmental costs, and the precautionary and polluter pays principles), capable of transforming the economics barrier to sustainability.
+Agenda 21 is the UN's comprehensive and detailed 'blueprint' or action plan for sustainable development (including, as important examples, peace making, internalization of social and environmental costs, and the precautionary and polluter pays principles), capable of transforming the economics barrier to sustainability.

 Linking sustainability with teaching about the state of the planet offers a powerful integrating theme throughout education.
 Local sustainable development action by students is transformative for them (Leigh, 2005).
 Young students can grasp the sustainable development concept when presented as an ethic of fairness (Johnston, 2008).